-Strutting its stuff on the catwalk this week is Wild Garlic one of the best scents of Spring.
-It is abundant, tasty and their will be a patch to sniff out near you this April.
+Strutting its stuff on the catwalk this week is Wild Garlic, one of the best scents of Spring.
+It is abundant, tasty and there will be a patch to sniff out near you this April.

 If you are new to foraging wild garlic is a great place to start, as it’s very easy to identify, very prolific and delicious.
 What better way to add purpose to a walk and get the kids involved over the Easter Holidays.

-Use Duncan's video guide below to find it and try his simple Wild Garlic Vinegar recipe to make you feel like a Domestic God.
+Watch Duncans one minute video on how to forage Wild Garlic and try his simple Wild Garlic Vinegar recipe to make you feel like a Domestic God.
+It is goes perfectly with seasonal produce from asparagus to jersey royals and compliments fresh eggs and chicken really well.

 Where to Find Wild Garlic